 One of the most special things that Kabbalah will teach you is how to become the master of your life.
 You learn how to get what you want and how to be who you want to be.
-Kabbalah means “to receive,” and its sole purpose is to teach us how to receive everything that we desire—and not to lose it.
+Kabbalah means “to receive,” and its sole purpose is to teach us how to receive everything that we desire-and not to loose it.
 This is the beauty about Kabbalah: it is logical and practical.

 We are constantly thinking about what we want and how we are going to get it.
 Our desires are endless, but the good news is that the universe is limitless and we can have absolutely everything that we want.
 But the question is how we get what we want.